Democratic Republic of the Congo: Chinese Development Finance Profile, 2000-2022

 Citation

 Thome, L. and Escobar, B. (2025).
-Democratic Republic of Congo: The Scale, Scope, and Composition of Chinese Development Finance.
+Democratic Republic of the Congo: The Scale, Scope, and Composition of Chinese Development Finance.
 Williamsburg, VA: AidData at William & Mary.

 Abstract

-Between 2000 and 2022, China has directed $23.7 billion in loan and grant-financed commitments and 279 projects to the Democratic Republic of the Congo.
+From 2000 to 2022, China directed $23.7 billion in loan and grant-financed commitments for 279 projects in the DRC.
 China’s partnership with the DRC centers on financing and securing access to critical minerals—especially copper and cobalt, which are essential for the high-tech industries China is building at home and exporting abroad.

-The insights in this profile are derived from AidData’s Global Chinese Development Finance Dataset, Version 3.0, and the sources referenced therein.
-Additional 2022 data collection is based on a forthcoming dataset version launching later this year.
+The insights in this profile are derived from AidData’s Global Chinese Development Finance Dataset, Version 3.0 and the sources referenced therein.
+Additional 2022 data collection is based on a forthcoming dataset version launching in November 2025.